;

 Jen

-Jen is a mom of 3 who loves frozen cookie dough, plants and a generous pour of creamer in her coffee.
-Her biggest joy is helping others find joy in their life, style and home through tips, tutorials and encouragement.
-She also runs 2 additional blogs.
+Jen has styled women for photo shoots, fashion shows, board meetings, work trips and most importantly, every day life!
+She's been hired to style many homes as well.
+Her aesthetic aims to make style approachable and practical, and most of all fun!
+She's a mom of 3 who loves frozen cookie dough, plants and a generous pour of creamer in her coffee.
+Her biggest joy is helping others find joy in personal style through practical tips and inspiration.
+She loves to share all of her styling secrets on Paisley & Sparrow!
 Feel free to send Jen a message or join the fun on Instagram!

 8 thoughts on “How to Use Dry Shampoo (9 Expert Tips)”